Robert Sharples (classicist): Life and work

 Sharples was educated at Dulwich College and Trinity College, Cambridge, from which he gained a first-class degree in 1970.
 He became a research fellow at Fitzwilliam College, Cambridge in 1972, and from 1973 until his retirement he was at University College London.
 Awarded the Ph.D. degree in 1978 ("Studies in the De Fato of Alexander of Aphrodisias"), he was lecturer, then Reader (1990) and shortly after Professor of Classics (1994).
 He was also a part-time tutor for the Open University for many years.

 Sharples regularly collaborated with the Philosophy department in running the Keeling Lectures and colloquia, and in publishing their papers.
-He was a member of Project Theophrastus, directed by Bill Fortenbaugh, of Rutgers University, with special responsibility for material in physics and biology.
+He was a member of Project Theophrastus, directed by William Fortenbaugh, of Rutgers University, with special responsibility for material in physics and biology.
 Other collaborations included his analysis of Aristotle, Metaphysics Lambda, for the Archelogos project, and the decipherment of the commentary on Aristotle's Categories, fragments of which are preserved in the Archimedes palimpsest.
 Throughout his career, he was a prolific author, writing many books and editing collections, and publishing over 100 articles.

 Following a period of declining health, he died one year after retirement and his funeral took place at Holy Trinity, Northwood, where he had been an active member of the church.
 The Department of Greek and Latin at UCL created a postgraduate studentship fund to honour his memory.